ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 We'll also introduce you to some of the tooling that is available to help you rapidly develop a Job locally on your workstation.

-If you have not already read through [How Jobs Are Constructed](How-Jobs-Are-Constructed) and [How Jobs Are Run](How-Jobs-Are-Run) then we recommend starting with those first and then coming back once complete.
+If you have not already read through [How Jobs Are Constructed](How-Jobs-Are-Constructed) and [How Jobs Are Run](How-Jobs-Are-Run) then we recommend starting with those first.
 Those pages provide context that will help you understand the remainder of this guide.

 Table of Contents: